jinweiwong/Squirrel/README.md

 ## What we learned
 - To use various Apple frameworks like ML Kit, SwiftUI and Vision to develop an iOS application.
-- Design a clean and user-friendly app interface.
+- To design a clean and user-friendly app interface.

 ## What's next for Squirrel
 - Expand and improve the classification model so that it classifies wastes into all four waste categories, landfill, bottles & glass, compost and mixed-paper.